 more than simple formula pieces.

 Others may reject worthwhile movies because of their unwillingness to venture beyond the norm.
 Some may stay away from black-and-white films, always preferring color.

 Others may shun foreign-language films because they

 dislike reading subtitles or because they are bothered by dubbing that is not perfectly synchronized with mouth movement.

-Fragment Taken from the book The Art of Watching Films, Seventh Edition.
+Excerpt from the book The Art of Watching Films, Seventh Edition.
 By Joseph M. Boggs and Dennis W. Petrie.